- Accessible Credit Report Questions

-- Structured Negotiations is an alternative dispute resolution process.
+- Structured Negotiation is an alternative dispute resolution process.
 The method is collaborative, focuses on solution and seeks a win-win resolution to disputed claims.
-Structured Negotiations is an alternative to filing a lawsuit.
+Structured Negotiation is an alternative to filing a lawsuit.
 The method has been used by the Law Office of Lainey Feingold for almost twenty years to increase access to technology and information without litigation.
 Companies including Walmart, CVS, Bank of America and Major League Baseball have participated in the process.
-Visit the Structured Negotiations Page to find a list of all agreements reached as a result of Structured Negotiations.
+Visit the Structured Negotiations Page to find a list of all agreements reached as a result of Structured Negotiation.
 Read the Fifteenth Anniversary post about the use of Structured Negotiation.

 - How does a Structured Negotiation begin?

 - In the cases handled by the Law Office of Lainey Feingold, a Structured Negotiation begins with advocates seeking access to information, technology or services.
 The Structured Negotiation process can also be used to resolve other types of legal claims.
 In the accessibility arena, when access is not forthcoming, a lawyer sends a letter introducing the advocates, describing the accessibility problem and explaining the legal reasons why accessibility is required.
 The letter also discusses the importance of accessibility to the disability community and potential solutions to the identified issue.
-If the entity to whom the letter is sent is willing to engage in the process, a “Structured Negotiations Agreement,” or ground rules document is signed to protect the interests of all parties during the negotiations.
+If the entity to whom the letter is sent is willing to engage in the process, a “Structured Negotiation Agreement,” or ground rules document is signed to protect the interests of all parties during the negotiations.